tgstation/tgstation/code/modules/reagents/chemistry/devNotes.md

 - atomise universal indicator for ghetto chem
 - atomise do like an otter, add acid to water (though will plumbing make this too much?)
-- atomise beaker changes out that I accidentally pressed push on
+- atomise beaker changes out - done
 - are all the pHes in?
 Maybe add more? (maybe ask the person reading this if they'd be willing to help suggest pHes for reagents?)